Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 \subsubsection{Dataset}

-Our experiments are conducted on a public dataset\footnote{Considering the large API cost of the LLMs, we only conduct experiments on one public dataset.}, MovieLens-1M dataset\footnote{\url{https://grouplens.org/datasets/movielens/1m/}}, which contains 1 million ratings provided by 6000 users for 4000 movies.
+Our experiments are conducted on public datasets, MovieLens-1M\footnote{\url{https://grouplens.org/datasets/movielens/1m/}} and Amazon\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/}}. \textbf{MovieLens-1M} contains 1 million ratings provided by 6000 users for 4000 movies.
 Following the data processing similar to DIN~\cite{DIN}, we convert the ratings into binary labels by labeling ratings of 4 and 5 as positive and the rest as negative.
 The data is split into training and testing sets based on user IDs, with 90\% assigned to the training set and 10\% to the testing set.
 The dataset contains user features like age, gender, occupation, and item features like item ID and category.
-The input to the models are user features, user behavior history (the sequence of viewed movies with their ID, category, and corresponding ratings), and target item features.
+The input to the models are user features, user behavior history (the sequence of viewed movies with their ID, category, and corresponding ratings), and target item features. \textbf{Amazon-Book}~\cite{ni2019justifying} is the “Books” category of the Amazon Review Dataset.
+After filtering out the less-interacted users and items, we remain 11, 906 users and 17, 332 items with 1, 406, 582 interactions.
+The preprocessing is similar to MovieLens-1M, with the difference being the absence of user features.
+Additionally, ratings of 5 are regarded as positive and the rest as negative.